 - Finally, we will click on OK.

-- Now, the accidentally deleted worksheet will move to the new worksheet while the changes we have made also be saved.
+- Now, the accidentally deleted worksheet will move to the new worksheet, while the changes we have made will also be saved.

 We might accidentally close a workbook without saving the changes or there was a technical glitch that forced Excel to close abruptly without letting you save the change or the new worksheets you added in that workbook.
 In such a case, you can recover the workbook using the AutoSave feature of Excel.
-We have to follow the below steps.
+We have to follow the steps below.

 - First, you have to open the abruptly closed Excel workbook.
-Upon opening the file again, you will see a pan titled Document Recovery on the left side of the workbook.
+Upon reopening the file, you will see a pan titled Document Recovery on the left side of the workbook.
 It will tell us that it has recovered the file that was closed unexpectedly.